 Double vision can be one of the most troubling problems a patient can have.
-In the vast majority of cases it occurs when the brain can neither fuse the images from both eyes nor suppress one of the images.
+In the vast majority of cases, it occurs when the brain can neither fuse the images from both eyes nor suppress one of the images.
 The goal of the interventional neuro-ophthalmologist is single binocular vision.
 Medical, surgical, optical, and exercise techniques can be employed to correct the problem.
-But it is also the goal of the neuro-ophthalmologist to find out why this has occurred.
+It is also the goal of the neuro-ophthalmologist to find out why this has occurred.

 In some relatively unusual types of double vision, such as that which occurs when a patient has thyroid eye disease or myasthenia, medicines may help.
 With thyroid eye disease the tissues around the eyes swell.
 Corticosteroids help decrease the swelling and restore single vision.
-In myasthenia, immuonsuppressives control the disease.
-Pyrodostigmine helps increase neurotransmission.
-It can be used in other forms of myopathic, or muscle related diplopia as well
+In myasthenia, immunosuppressives control the disease.
+Pyridostigmine helps increase neurotransmission.
+It can be used in other forms of myopathic, or muscle related diplopia as well.

-Finally, surgery can be used to realign the eyes.
-A variety of procedures can be used to realign the eyes.
+Finally, a variety of procedures including surgery can be used to realign the eyes.
 Dr. McHenry is an expert with nerve palsies, paralytic and restrictive strabismus.
-If the eyes can be set close to straight, then the brain will lock in to increase the conoid, or three dimensional space of single binocular vision.
+If the eyes can be set close to straight, then the brain will lock in to increase the conoid, or three-dimensional space of single binocular vision.
 To achieve this, medicines, exercises and prisms may need to be used temporarily in the post-operative period.